Doctors Note Logo

 • Persistent coughing, especially upon exertion or cold exposure

-If you're experiencing these symptoms and want to better understand your condition, try Ubie's free AI-powered Bronchial Asthma symptom checker to get personalized insights in just a few minutes.
+If you're experiencing any of these symptoms and need help understanding what might be causing them, take Ubie's free AI-powered symptom checker to receive personalized insights and potential next steps in just a few minutes.

 Strategies to Manage Cold Air Triggers